Emma Eliasson: Career

 Growing up in Kiruna, first in the Karesuando district and then in central Kiruna, Eliasson often played on boys' hockey teams.
-She has spoken out about her experience being ridiculed for being a girl playing a hockey, stating that she had to "show that she was better than them, or just simply run over them in order to win respect."
+She has spoken out about her experience being ridiculed for being a girl playing hockey, stating that she had to "show that she was better than them, or just simply run over them in order to win respect."
 Between the ages of 14 and 15, she played for Modo Hockey, taking the bus to commute from Kiruna to Örnsköldsvik.

 In 2006, she moved to Gävle to attend high school and play for Brynäs IF.
 For three years in a row between 2010 and 2012, Brynäs made it to the playoff finals and lost, with her scoring a semi-finals hat-trick to take the club to finals in 2012.

 She signed for Munksund-Skuthamns SK ahead of the 2012–13 season, and was named an assistant captain for the club.

 After facing financial difficulties, Munksund-Skuthamns SK merged with Luleå HF in 2015 to form Luleå HF/MSSK.
 She was named captain of the newly formed team, scoring a career-best 45 points in 2015–16, leading the team to a championship victory, her first in her career, and being named Riksserien Defender of the Year.
 She was named Swedish Hockey Girl of the Year in 2016.
 After receiving the award, she called on the Swedish Ice Hockey Federation to change the name of the award to something less outdated.

 She put up 37 points in 36 games in 2016–17, as Riksserien changed its name to become the SDHL, leading Luleå to a first-place finish in the regular season for the second year in a row.
 She added another 3 points in 4 playoff games as the club was eliminated in the playoff semi-finals by HV71.

 In May 2017, she announced her retirement from hockey, citing high levels of stress leading to heart palpitations and her controversial removal from the Swedish national team as reasons.
 Upon her retirement, Luleå head coach Fredrik Glader stated that "The best defender ever in Swedish women's hockey has ended her career."

 In 2018, Kiruna IF announced that she named an honorary club member along with former NHL-defender Börje Salming, the first two players to be awarded that honour in 15 years.
 The next year, the club announced that they would be retiring her number, making her the first player in the club's history to be awarded the honour.